 In the vast majority of cases, a negotiated settlement is the only realistic option.
-The question is whether that settlement will be negotiated between the parties themselves, through counsel, or under the auspices of a mediator.
+Over 90 percent of the divorce cases filed in the Los Angeles Superior Court are resolved without a trial.
+The question is whether the parties' settlement will be negotiated between the parties themselves, through counsel, or under the auspices of a mediator.
 However, mediation is a voluntary process.
 It is not the only way to resolve disputes.
 Either party may terminate the mediation process at any time.

 Is going to Court an option?